rheotaxis/ravengis.info/_drafts/function-block-host.md

   bool node_server<t_payload_net_handler>::block_host(epee::net_utils::network_address addr, time_t seconds, bool add_only)
 ~~~

+The three parameters to this method are:

+- network address (IPV4 or IPV6?)
+- time interval measured in seconds
+- True/False add_only? (default is ?)

 The implementation seems to go like this:

 - set time limit, but not above maximum